-This red beet vegan ice cream recipe holds a special place in our heart because it was the first ever homemade vegan ice cream that we’ve made.
-It’s smooth and naturally creamy, vegan and low-carb, plus it’s delicious and you have to try it!
+This red beet vegan ice cream recipe holds a special place in our heart because it was the first ever vegan ice cream that we’ve prepared.
+It’s smooth and naturally creamy, low-carb and naturally sweet, plus it’s delicious and you have to try it!

 This is the story of how this beet ice cream recipe came together.